Skip to Content

 Cleveland Iron Works PSBF66W

-The Cleveland Iron Works PSBF66W pellet stove is one of the best medium pellet stoves that can warm up a space of up to 2, 500 square feet.
+The Cleveland Iron Works PSBF66W pellet stove is one of the best medium pellet stoves that can warm up to 2,500 square feet.
 While it’s heavy at approximately 264 lbs, it gets points for being a quiet and effective heater.

-Replacement parts and a 1-year warranty is included with the PSBF66W.
+Replacement parts and a 1-year warranty are included with the PSBF66W.

 See Related: Best Solar Lamp Post